You Only Move Twice: Production

 For the town of Cypress Creek, the animators had to design entirely new background paintings such as this one.

-The episode, along with "El Viaje Misterioso de Nuestro Jomer", was produced for seventh season.
+The episode, along with "El Viaje Misterioso de Nuestro Jomer", was produced for the seventh season.
 The episode's original concept came from a story idea by Greg Daniels.
 The writing staff came up with three major concepts.
 The first involves the Simpson family moving away from Springfield.
 The writers initially hoped the audience would be fooled into thinking the move was permanent.
 As a result, they tried to work in as many characters during the episode's first act to make it seem that the family was really leaving.
 The second involved Homer getting a new job with an employee-friendly boss—in stark contrast to the tyrannical Mr. Burns.
 The third was that Homer's new boss would be a supervillain resembling Ernst Stavro Blofeld.
 This element was meant to be in the background, unbeknownst to Homer.

 The writers sought to give every family member their own story.
 They spent some time arguing over whether to include the depressing idea of Marge becoming an alcoholic in the episode.
 There was originally another idea involving Grampa Simpson.
 He is left behind in Springfield and receives recorded greeting phone calls from the family.
 The plot went on for four sequences, all of which were cut from the episode because of time constraints but were later included in the DVD release.